 The 2014 edition can be found at Flying South #1 2014.

-The 2020 issue of Flying South is available on Amazon by clicking HERE
+The 2021 issue of Flying South is available online by clicking HERE

 Each entry must be original work and previously unpublished.
 Simultaneous submissions will be accepted, but authors must notify Flying South immediately and withdraw from the contest if their work is accepted elsewhere.
 Submissions may not be withdrawn once contest winners are announced.
 Prizes include publication in Flying South 2021, Best in Category, and President's Favorite.
 All works will be read blind.
 Contact information should appear ONLY in the Cover Letter section of the form.
 Author’s name/contact information should NOT appear anywhere on the manuscript, NOT in the “Title” field on the form, NOT in the file name.
 Failure to follow these instructions will result in disqualification of the work without the return of entry fees.